vl-illusion/vl-illusion.github.io/docs/index.md

 **In this work**

 - We built [VL-Illusion](https://github.com/vl-illusion/dataset), a new dataset that systematically evaluate the problem.
-- Through analysis, we found that alignment is low, larger models are closer to human perception and more susceptible to visual illusions.
+- Through analysis, we found that although the alignment between model and human's perception is low under illusion, larger models are more susceptible to visual illusions, and closer to human perception.

 **Abs**